 Boracay Station 2

-Station 2 in Boracay is the centre of the action.
+Station 2 in Boracay is the center of the action.
 The beach is still beautiful, but significantly busier than Station 1.
-It’s also home to D’Mall, which is the largest of the major shopping centres in Boracay.
-The beach here is lined with small shops, massage parlours, small restaurants, and mid-range resorts and hotels.
-The hotel we really like in Station 2 is The District.
+It’s also home to D’Mall, which is the largest of the major shopping centers in Boracay.
+The beach here is lined with small shops, massage parlors, small restaurants, and mid-range resorts and hotels.
+The hotel we really like in Station 2 is the District.
 It is a short 3-minute walk from D’Mall and is great for families who want to have everything they need within arms reach.